Masters of the Universe

 The further we stray from our true nature, the bigger mess we find ourselves in.
 We do not understand the larger balance, and cannot hope to replicate it through technology.
 As we get further and further away from our nature, we are faced with more and more problems; and our answer is to medicate these problems with technology; high-tech short-term solutions that - being more technology - only serve to take us ever further away.

-And so more problems spring up; and our answer?
-More technology!
+And so more problems spring up.
+Our answer: more technology!

 In this way we find ourselves on an endless downwards spiral; no sooner have we patched up one hole then another two appear.
 Our battle is endless, and will always be endless.
 This is because of a simple truth that we refuse to collectively accept: that no amount of technology - regardless of how advanced it is - will allow us to reach the peak of the mountain from where we can see it all and understand it all.